-• Shared Calendar where everyone can see everything (with permissions for kids and caregivers) and where you can tag who is going to events and driving.
+• Shared Calendar with the ability to see everything for all family members, and where you can tag who is going to events and who is driving.

-• Ability to sync in all the external calendars - work, school, sports
+• Ability to easily sync in all the additional calendars - work, school, sports

 • Shared To Do and Shopping Lists